NicholasBrown-01/city-explorer-api/README.md

 ## Getting Started

-1. Create the server
+1. Add a "let cache"
-2. Download node/json package templates to build the project
+2. Insert "if/else" into the "try/catch"
-3. Input initial data for server operation
+3. Relocate associate URL's and variables needed into the else stament
-4. Verify data can get to endpoint
+4. Add a final update to the cache to be pushed with data and a timestamp.

 ## Architecture